Search

 Regulatory fees charged to your sell trades will be reflected in your monthly statement.

-ADR fees: ADR (American Depository Receipts) represents publicly tradable shares of non-U.S. companies.
+ADR (American Depository Receipts) represents publicly tradable shares of non-U.S. companies.
 According to the SEC, an ADR depository bank may be authorised under the deposit agreement to charge a depository service fee for the work it performs on the ADR.
 The SEC approved the DTC (Depository Trust Company) to collect ADR fees from ADR holders non-periodically on behalf of the ADR depository banks.

 The amount of ADR fees and the dates on when these charges will be incurred for each ADR may differ.
 ADR fees are disclosed on the website of each ADR’s custodian banks or the official website of the SEC.
 Most but not all ADRs in the market are managed by four custodian banks, namely Deutsche Bank, JPMorgan Chase Bank, Citibank and Bank of New York Mellon.
 Investors can log on to the websites of the above four banks and enter the stock code for ADR fees’ inquires.
 Investors can also visit the EDGAR company search tool to view the specific ADR fees’ descriptions.